World's Best Deviled Eggs Recipe

 - Use a black pepper mill to grind pepper on top.

 - Thinly slice pimento-stuffed olives, and lay one on each.

 - Mince parsley and scatter it over the tops.

-Here's the easiest way to transport deviled eggs to a party or potluck:
+But if you filling the egg white halves at your destination isn't possible, then here's the easiest way to transport deviled eggs to a party or potluck:

-- Now cover with plastic wrap.
+- Now cover loosely with plastic wrap.
 The toothpicks will keep the wrap from touching the eggs, and you'll arrive at your destination with them looking as beautiful as the moment you finished making them.